The Research Team

 BSc Kira Allison

 Kira graduated from Dalhousie University with an BSc Honours in Microbiology and Immunology.
 Fascinated by health care and antibiotic research, she is combining both clinical and laboratory experience to pursue her Masters in Health Sciences at Carleton University.
 Her project looks to investigate the microbiome of non-healing/chronic wounds; specifically, the structure and dynamics of polymicrobial biofilms commonly found in pressure injuries.
-Combining state-of-the-art spectroscopy, microscopy and genomic approaches with an established in-vitro chronic wound model, Kira's research looks to improve wound outcomes by better understanding the role of these multi-species biofilms in antimicrobial resistance and dysregulated healing processes.
+Combining state-of-the-art spectroscopy, microscopy and genomic approaches with an established in-vitro chronic wound model, Kira's research looks to improve wound outcomes by better understanding the role of these multi-species biofilms in antimicrobial resistance and dysregulated healing processes (together with Dr. Edana Cassol).

 Undergraduate students